ietf-wg-scone/scone/draft-ietf-scone-protocol.md

-  * If the time since the last SCONE packet was updated is greater than the monitoring period, the current rate limit is increased to the received value and the last update time is set to the current time.
+  * If the time since the last SCONE packet was updated is greater than the monitoring period, the current throughput advice is increased to the received value and the last update time is set to the current time.

   * Otherwise, the throughput advice is deferred.